 As it happened Jac of Tinned Tomatoes managed to get me her favourite in the nick of time.
 So she gets two of hers instead of one.
 Its this indulgent vegan chocolate cake with whipped coconut cream.
 “I love this chocolate cake as it is indulgent, but easy to make, with a shot of coffee to bring out the rich chocolate flavour.”

-I’m linking my blood orange chocolate log up to #BakingCrumbs with Apply To Face Blog, #CookOnceEatTwice with Searching for Spice, #BakeOfTheWeek with Casa Costello, #LoveCake with JibberJabberUK and #CookBlogShare with Everyday Healthy Recipes.
+I’m linking my blood orange chocolate log up to #BakingCrumbs with Apply To Face Blog, #CookOnceEatTwice with Searching for Spice, #BakeOfTheWeek with Mummy Mishaps, #LoveCake with JibberJabberUK and #CookBlogShare with Everyday Healthy Recipes.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this blood orange chocolate log, I’d love to hear about it in the comments below or via social media.
+If you make this blood orange chocolate log, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Blood Orange Chocolate Log.
 PIN IT.